marijnh/Eloquent-JavaScript/15_event.md

 Giving a node an `onclick` attribute has a similar effect.
-This works for most types of events—you can attach a handler through the attribute whose name is event name with `on` in front of it.
+This works for most types of events—you can attach a handler through the attribute whose name is the event name with `on` in front of it.

 But a node can have only one `onclick` attribute, so you can register only one handler per node that way.
 The `addEventListener` method